moderndatacompany/dataos.info/docs/resources/lens/working_with_views.md

 ## When to define Views?

 - **Defining Metrics**: Views allow you to define metrics by including measures and dimensions from different tables.
 This enables you to create denormalized tables that comprehensively address a specific use case.
 For instance, you can have a view that gives you all the dimensions and measures to understand ‘Weekly Spirits Sales in Florida’.
-- **Providing a Simplified Interface**: By exposing only the relevant measures and dimensions, views make it easier for users to understand and query the data, reducing the complexity of the underlying data model.
+- **Providing a simplified interface**: By exposing only the relevant measures and dimensions, views make it easier for users to understand and query the data, reducing the complexity of the underlying data model.

 ## Types of Views